-- Create an XML backup.
-For more info, see Exporting issues from Cloud to Server.
-Note that the export process will strip your cloud application and plugin licenses out of the XML, so the licenses will remain available in your Jira Cloud site but not in your Server instance.
+Create an XML backup.
+For more info, see Exporting issues from Cloud to Data Center.
+Note that the export process will strip your cloud application and plugin licenses out of the XML, so the licenses will remain available in your Jira Cloud site but not in your Data Center instance.

 Install your Jira applications.
 For detailed instructions, refer to Installing Jira applications.

 Note that during the installation, you will be asked if you have existing data.
 This is where you can import your XML backup, as described in the next step.

 4. Import your data from Jira Cloud into Jira Data Center

 In step 2 of the setup wizard (Application Properties), you'll be asked whether you have existing data.
 Click Import your existing data, and follow instructions to import your XML backup.

 When importing, you might see a warning that you're importing data from an earlier Jira version.
 You can ignore it and continue with the import.